 2. DIY flower

 Ok, so you’ll need a few paper plates on hand to make this lovely little creation, but it’s pretty cute, hey?
+Perhaps you could help the kids to create one, then let them finish up with decorating with paint, textas or a healthy sprinkling of glue and glitter!

 3. Paper plate weaving